MCrossley86/Luma_v.1/README.md

 20. **Automated Adding To Wish List**
     - Developed the following page object files "WishList"
-    - Created test case "Test_007_AddToWishList" to check that a user can add items to a Wish List.
+    - Created test case "Test_007_AddToWishList" to check that a user can add and remove items from their Wish List.

 21. **Automated Checking Out Items**
     - Developed the page object files "Order Summary" and "Order Confirmation"